Dog Ownership

 The City of Kalgoorlie-Boulder allows residents to keep 2 registered dogs per property.
 To keep more dogs, a resident will need to apply for an exemption.

 This involves obtaining an application form from the Animal Management Facility where you will be advised of the requirements of an exemption.
-You will need to obtain the signatures of your nearest neigbours giving or declining approval to keep more than 2 dogs.
+You will need to obtain the signatures of your nearest neighbours giving or declining approval to keep more than 2 dogs.
 Once this is done, the Rangers will conduct a property inspection before approval is given.

 The City reserves to right to withdraw permission if sufficient evidence is produced to show that the extra dog/s are creatinge problems in the district.